-Japanese Encyclopedia: Shogun (Military General)
+Shogun (Military General) - Japanese Encyclopedia

-It is said that the first shogun in Japan was appointed temporarily, and was one of the four shoguns who appear in the Chronicles of Japan.
-This book, known as Nihonshoki in Japanese, is the oldest history book in Japan, and was completed in 720 A.D.
+It's said that the first shogun in Japan was appointed temporarily, and was one of the four shogun who appear in the Chronicles of Japan.
+This book, called Nihonshoki in Japanese, is the oldest history book in Japan, and was completed in 720 A.D.

 The Unique Tokugawa Shogunate

-Ieyasu ended the long period of Warring States, and created the Edo shogunate which united the country.(※2)Iemitsu was the shogun who implemented various policies(※3), such as national isolation (※4) and regulations for military houses (Buke Shohatto).
-Yoshimune was a wise ruler who practiced frugality, achieved economic recovery, and advanced government reform.
-He is often made the hero in Japanese period dramas.
+Tokugawa Ieyasu ended the long period of Warring States and created the Edo shogunate, uniting the country.
+Iemitsu, his third successor, implemented various policies, including national isolation (*1).
+Yoshimune, the eighth Tokugawa shogun, was a wise ruler who was frugal, achieved economic recovery, and advanced government reform.
+He is often made the hero of Japanese period dramas.

-※4...National Isolation (Sakoku): Also known as the period of isolation, during this time Japanese people were prohibited from making overseas voyages, and trading with countries other than Holland, China and Korea.
-This was to maintain the feudal system that the Edo Shogunate had put in place.
+*1 National Isolation (Sakoku): Also known as the period of isolation, during this time Japanese people were prohibited from making overseas voyages, or trading with countries other than Holland, China and Korea.
+This policy aimed to maintain the feudal system that the Edo Shogunate had put in place.

 Despite Abolition, the Word "Shogun" is Still Going Strong